-- finding references to statutory provisions within relevant cases
+- Look for references to statutory provisions within relevant cases.

-CanLII free access to the statutes: CanLII.org contains the 1996 revision and regulations, with amendments back to January 2009.
-It is updated weekly from the BCLaws.ca site.
-The legislation can be searched in full text, and earlier versions can be compared side-by-side with later versions to identify changes made during amendments.
+CanLII: CanLII.org contains the 1996 revision and regulations, with amendments back to January 2009.
+Statutes are updated frequently from the BCLaws.ca site.
+Earlier versions of statutes and regulations can be compared side-by-side with later versions to identify changes made during amendments.
 There is a note-up feature but it is not comprehensive.
 Users can subscribe to RSS feeds to be notified of changes to legislation.

-Quicklaw: Quicklaw publishes the current consolidation of the 1996 revision, with regulations, in British Columbia Statutes and Regulations.
-It is includes point in time and detailed legislative history information.
-Quicklaw also publishes some historical BC legislation, back to 2000.
+Quicklaw: Quicklaw publishes the current consolidation of the 1996 revision and regulations, plus annual statutes back to 1997 and historical legislation back to 2000.
+Quicklaw includes some point in time coverage back to 2000 and detailed legislative history information.
 QuickCite includes judicial consideration of legislation back to 1992.

-LawSource: LawSource publishes the current consolidation of the 1996 revision, with an incomplete collection of regulations.
+WestlawNext Canada LawSource: LawSource publishes the current consolidation of the 1996 revision and consolidated provincial regulations including new and revised regulations.
 KeyCite includes judicial consideration of legislation with extensive historical coverage.

 Once you have located a statutory provision, you must ensure that it is current.
 There are a variety of ways to find amendments to a BC statute since the last revision.

 - Your first step should be to check the currency date of the source you are using.

 - Quickscribe includes tools to help researchers identify amendments to a statute within a selected timeframe.